 Walking up out of the sea, three penguins caught my attention.
 They followed each other up until for some reason the one in front stopped suddenly and the other two crashed into him.
 It was like something out of a comedy sketch like they didn’t have any brakes top stop themselves.

 As well as those three, there were numerous King Penguins lying on their tummies, scratching their wings and generally being pretty awesome.
 As we were part of a group and still had to drive to Tierra del Fuego.
 After an hour at the penguin colony, it was time to leave.
 I genuinely could have stayed and watched them all day.
 Looking at the photos takes me back to that moment in an instant so for me it was totally worth the visit.

 You might like to read 15 awesome wildlife experiences

 Parque Pingüino Rey in Chile gives you an amazing chance to get up close with these beautiful birds in their own habitat.

 However, they, more importantly, promote the protection of the penguins and conservation of the area.

-Now if you’ve done your research you might have read reviews on Trip Advisor that say you don’t get close enough to the King penguins.
+Now if you’ve done your research you might have read reviews on Trip Advisor that say you don’t get close enough to the King penguins in Chile.
 But for me, it’s more important not to disturb wildlife that is in its own environment.
 Treat yourself to a good camera instead!

 The only downside is that the park is a considerable drive.
 But for a penguin lover like me, it was all worth it.
 Plus I wasn’t driving haha!